China tests Mars lander in international cooperation push

 It has developed rapidly, especially since it conducted its first crewed mission in 2003 and has sought cooperation with space agencies from Europe and elsewhere.

-The U.S. has banned most space cooperation with China out of national security concerns.
+The U.S., however, has banned most space cooperation with China out of national security concerns, keeping China from participating in the International Space Station.

+Despite that, China’s ambitions continue to grow as it seeks to rival the U.S., Russia and Europe in space and cement its position as a regional and global power.

+Guests at Thursday’s event came from 19 countries and included the ambassadors of Brazil, France and Italy.